 A partition deed creates different owners out co-owners of a property jointly held by them; however, this deed needs to be registered at the office of the sub-registrar to give it a legal and binding effect.
 The partition deed should also mention the date from which the partition is effective.
 The names of the parties and their respective shares should also be expressly cited.

 b.
 Family Settlement Arrangement: A property can be divided by the family settlement arrangement as well if the family does not want the Court to be involved.
 Such a partition is carried out by negotiation and discussion.
-It is made in the same format as a partition deed, but unlike partition deed, it does not need to be registered or stamped.
+It is made in the same format as a partition deed, but unlike a partition deed, it does not need to be registered or stamped.
 It is also not necessary that the family settlement agreement is in writing, it can be made with a mutual understanding of the family members.
-However, it is necessary that this partition is carried out with the mutual consent and complete satisfaction of the family members, without any fraud, pressure, coercion or undue influence and signed by all the co-owners of the property.
+However, it is necessary that this partition is carried out with the mutual consent and complete satisfaction of the family members, without any fraud, pressure, coercion, or undue influence, and signed by all the co-owners of the property.

 2. Partition without mutual consent or Partition through Court:

 If the partition is not with mutual consent, i.e., the co-owners are not agreeing to the partition of the property or in conditions where only one or more of the co-owners want the property to be partitioned, the mode of partition is the filing of a lawsuit.
 So, in such cases, a partition suit is required to be filed in the appropriate court of law.
-But before a partition suit is filed in the court, a legal notice is sent to all co-owners of the property to avoid the court case.
-The legal notice must state the details of the disputed property, shares of each co-owner and action required to be taken.
+But before a partition suit is filed in court, a legal notice is sent to all co-owners of the property to avoid the court case.
+The legal notice must state the details of the disputed property, shares of each co-owner, and action required to be taken.
 If the co-owners do not or insufficiently reply to the legal notice, then a partition suit can be filed.
-However, the limitation period for filing this suit is 12 years from the date the possession of the defendant becomes adverse to the plaintiff as provided in the Limitation Act, 1963 and the burden of proving that the suit is barred by time is upon the opposite party.
+However, the limitation period for filing this suit is 12 years from the date the possession of the defendant becomes adverse to the plaintiff as provided in the Limitation Act, 1963, and the burden of proving that the suit is barred by time is upon the opposite party.